The QANTM IP Group

 The professional services businesses within the QANTM IP Group adhere strictly to the law, professional standards, ethical rules and duties, including the Code of Conduct for Trans-Tasman Patent and Trade Marks Attorneys, in managing actual and potential conflicts of interest.
 DCC, DCC Law, FPA, Cotters, and Sortify are also members of an “ownership group” for the purposes of the Code of Conduct (the QANTM Ownership Group).
-Consistent with the requirements of the Code of Conduct, where a member of the QANTM Ownership Group is aware that a client of another QANTM Ownership Group member is involved in a matter before a court, tribunal, IP office or similar adjudicative body, and the clients’ interests are adverse, that registered attorney will only act where its client has given, in writing, its informed consent to the registered attorney so acting.
+Consistent with the requirements of the Code of Conduct, where a registered attorney within the QANTM Ownership Group is aware that a client of another registered attorney within the QANTM Ownership Group is involved in a matter before a court, tribunal, IP office or similar adjudicative body, and the clients’ interests are adverse, that registered attorney will only act where its client has given, in writing, its informed consent to the registered attorney so acting.

 Lawyers’ professional conduct rules:

 Employees of Davies Collison Cave Law Pty Ltd, and employees of other QANTM IP Group members who hold legal practicing certificates, act in addition in accordance with professional conduct rules and ethical standards applying to legal practitioners.

-The Davies Collison Cave Group, FPA Patent Attorneys, Cotters Patent and Trade Mark Attorneys and Advanz Fidelis also operate from physically separate premises.
+The Davies Collison Cave Group, FPA Patent Attorneys, Cotters Patent and Trade Mark Attorneys, Advanz Fidelis and Sortify.tm Ltd also operate from physically separate premises.

 Public companies and corporate governance: